 📞 Questions?
 Call 978-225-0804

-Parents play a key role in developing safe practices and are responsible for their children's safety.
-Because isolated lessons can be quickly forgotten, repetition helps children remember safety procedures.
+Parents play a critical role in developing safe habits and are ultimately responsible for their children’s safety.
+Because isolated lessons can be quickly forgotten, repetition and reinforcement help children remember and apply safety procedures.

 The Parents’ Responsibility

-According to federal statistics, there are guns in approximately half of all U.S. households.
-Even if no one in your family owns a gun, someone you know likely does.
-Your child could come in contact with a gun at a neighbor's house or other places outside your home.
+According to federal statistics, firearms are present in approximately half of all U.S. households.
+Even if your family does not own a firearm, your child may encounter one at a friend’s home, a neighbor’s house, or another environment outside your control.

-Your child must know what to do if they encounter a firearm anywhere, and the parent must provide that training.
+Children must know what to do if they encounter a firearm anywhere, and it is the parent’s responsibility to provide that education.

 - STOP!